Momentum-Free/sledgehammer-bot-docs/docs/commands/nameban.md

     type: Number

-    description: Accounts older then this value (in days) won't get banned!.
+    description: Accounts older then this value (in days) won't get banned

 **days**

     type: Option

-    description: Number of days to delete messages.
+    description: Number of days to delete messages

     options: [ 0 to 7 ]